Our right thinking about memoir writing projects or our right talking about them can lead to success or failure.

 Perhaps this means “I’m not producing brilliant insights?”
 Or perhaps this means “I’m afraid of being superficial.”
 This thought is perhaps associated with perfectionism.

-Regular–even if not brilliant–writing will eventually get your memoir written.
+Regular—even if not brilliant—writing will eventually get your memoir written.
+Quantity rules when you are getting going.
 Later, we can come up with better conclusions, insights, juxtapositions, etc. For today, just write some text.
 You can revise it later.
-Don’t invest the energy that ought to go into your writing into hair splitting.
+Don’t invest the energy that ought to go into your writing into hair splitting—wanting to get it just right.

 2. What was I thinking when I decided to write a memoir!
 It’s probably better if I quit.